Skip to Content

 The plant can take extended temperatures down to only 35 degrees – Don’t let it freeze.
 It enjoys good ventilation.

 Generally speaking, only outdoor kalanchoe varieties will flower.
 It is rare to see it flower indoors.
-The leaves and flowers have little hairs on them which give it a velvety look.
+The leaves and flowers have little hairs on them, which give them a velvety look. soft fuzzy leaves of panda plant

-The flowers are bell shaped and are hairy just the way the leaves are.
-The edges of the flowers are more rounded.
+The flowers are bell-shaped and are hairy just the way the leaves.
+The edges of the flowers are more rounded. flowers of a panda plant

 The plant is easy to repot if it grows too big for its current container.

-Like most succulents, fungal diseases caused from over-watering are something to be on the look out for.
+Like most succulents, fungal diseases caused by over-watering are something to be on the lookout for.
 This could show itself with limp leaves that easily fall off.

 Mealybugs, spider mites, and scale are insects that can be a problem.
 Mealybugs show up as tiny white insects that have a cotton-like look to them.